mediamonks/frontend-coding-standards/README.md

 - `temp` for temporary
 - `ui` for user interface
 - `util` or `utils` for utility or utilities, as in `StringUtils`

-> <p id="cta"> Call-to-action (CTA) buttons are the buttons you use in your website and on your
-> landing pages to guide users towards your goal conversion.
-It's the part of the landing page that
-> the user needs to click in order to take the action you want them to take.</p>

 #### Plural or singular?